-The Circuit Court District Division have jurisdiction over misdemeanor and violation level criminal offenses, small claims, landlord/tenant matters, stalking cases and civil cases which do not exceed $25,000.
+The Circuit Court District Division has jurisdiction over misdemeanor and violation level criminal offenses, small claims, landlord/tenant matters, stalking cases and civil cases which do not exceed $25,000.
 In addition, a party may go to a District Division to obtain an emergency order of protection in a domestic violence matter.
 Some District Divisions also handle juvenile matters and hearings in domestic violence matters; however in counties where the Family Division has been instituted that court would not address those issues.
-Lastly the District Divisions handle appeals of gun permit denials, land use violations and replevin.
+Lastly, the District Divisions handle appeals of gun permit denials, land use violations and replevin.
 In some matters the jurisdiction of the District Division is concurrent with the Superior Court, meaning that a party could go to either.

 The Circuit Court Family Division jurisdiction includes divorce, parenting disputes, child support, domestic violence, guardianship, termination of parental rights, abuse and neglect cases, children in need of supervision, delinquencies, and some adoptions.

-A: Superior Court hear cases involving criminal, civil and family law.
+A: Superior Court hears cases involving criminal, civil and family law.
 A majority of criminal cases heard at the Superior Court contain “indictable” offenses.
 Criminal case information can be obtained at each of the 21 Superior Courts in New Jersey by using the public access terminals containing the statewide criminal database called the Promis / Gavel.

-Municipal Courts also hear cases involving minor criminal offenses such as simple assault, trespassing and shoplifting, some of which can be transferred in from the Superior Court.
+Municipal Courts also hear cases involving minor criminal offenses such as simple assault, trespassing, and shoplifting, some of which can be transferred in from the Superior Court.
 In New Jersey, these minor crimes are known as “disorderly persons” offenses.
 Cases involving hunting, fishing and boating laws and even minor disputes between neighbors are also heard in Municipal Courts.

 Municipal Courts are operated by the city, township or borough in which the courts are located.
 There are 539 Municipal Courts in the state.